 Rinse and repeat until you’ve mastered all thirteen habits of successful entrepreneurs.

-And when you run into difficulties, and you most certainly will, remember me.
+And when you run into difficulties, you most certainly will remember me.

 I was that kid who started his business with no experience, money, or team.
-Despite the odds, I build a profitable 8 figure business.
+Despite the odds, I built a profitable 8 figure business.